mcd4874/ML-for-NLP/README.md

   FEATURE        the feature to identify
-  TRAINING_DATA  the path to the test corpra MODEL_FILE     the path to the model to load
+  TRAINING_DATA  the path to the test corpra MODEL_FILE     the path to the model to load TEXT_MODEL_FILE  where to load the trained text mode report_file  generate report file
+  --report  Print a classification report

 optional arguments:
   -h, --help     show this help message and exit